meilisearch/documentation/guides/advanced_guides/datatypes.md

 ### Numeric types

 A numeric type (`integer`, `float`) is converted to a human-readable decimal number string representation.
+Numeric types can be searched as they are converted to strings.

+You can [add custom ranking rules](/guides/main_concepts/relevancy.md#adding-your-rules) to create an ascending or descending sorting rule on a given attribute that has a numeric value in the documents.
+You can also create [filters](/guides/advanced_guides/filtering.md).
+The `>`, `>=`, `<`, and `<=` relational operators apply only to numerical values.

 ### Boolean